rethinkdb/rethinkdb-rs/api/javascript/cursor-and-feed/close.md

 {% apibody %}
 cursor.close()
+feed.close()
 {% endapibody %}

 # Description #

-Close a cursor.
+Close a cursor or a feed.
 Closing a cursor cancels the corresponding query and frees the memory associated with the open request.

 __Example:__ Close a cursor.